 Mastery – We want all students to achieve a full understanding of the knowledge specified in the Curriculum for each year, and teaching should not move on until this is achieved.
 We use rigorous whole school assessments twice yearly and constant in-class assessment to judge the progress of our students and plan for teaching to move on.

-Stability – We won’t constantly amend the curriculum; while we make occasional adjustments in the light of feedback and experience, we will aim for stability over many years, so that teachers can develop expertise, and we constantly build assessments and teaching materials to support the curriculum.
+Stability – We will not constantly amend the curriculum; while we make occasional adjustments in the light of feedback and experience, we will aim for stability over several years, so that teachers can develop expertise, and we constantly build assessments and teaching materials to support the curriculum.

 Concepts not context – Our curriculum specifies the knowledge that should be taught, provides resources to assist with this and exemplifies successful learning.
 Our teachers are empowered to utilise their individual skills, knowledge of classes and experience to bring that learning to life.

 Our organisational structures are designed to ensure we are constantly improving provision for all our students with the Deputy Head Curriculum, Teaching and Learning, Deputy Head Attainment and Progress, Director of Learning Support and Head of Literacy working as a team to lead the school strategy in collaboration with our Heads of Department.

 How we expose our students to powerful knowledge and provide education with character:

 The curriculum in each subject can be accessed here.